-The Pennine Way is one of the more well known of the National Trails - but prior to this walk I had only walked two short stretches - one short section at Hawes, and another where the Pennine Way joins up with Hadrian's Wall above Haltwhistle.
+The Pennine Way is the oldest, and one of the more challenging, National Trails - but prior to this walk I had only walked two short stretches - one short section at Hawes, and another where the Pennine Way joins up with Hadrian's Wall above Haltwhistle.

-Now felt like the time to correct my lack of acquaintance with this trail, and so today I was heading out to complete a stretch from Hebden Bridge to Gargrave - planning tomorrow to follow up with the section to Horton-in-Ribblesdale.
+Now felt like the right time to correct my lack of acquaintance with this trail - and so today I am heading out to complete a stretch from Hebden Bridge to Gargrave, and will follow up tomorrow with the section to Horton-in-Ribblesdale.

-Although I am doing these walks over two days, you can equally get on and off the trail at Gargrave - and so these walks could be done as solitary walking days.
-On this particular day, the walk from Hebden Bridge up to Gargrave is quite a long way, and so it is probably best to do it in two days.
-For me, the best option for this would be to stay near Ponden Reservoir.
-You could also use the bus to reach the train network at Keighley from there.
+Although I am doing these walks over two days, you can equally get on and off the trail at Gargrave - and so these walks could be done as solitary days.

-I head out of the station into light rain, and head out over the bridge, and then left through a park to join up with the cycle route that heads out, along Rochdale Canal.
+I head out of the station into light rain - out over a bridge, before turning left through a park, to join up with the cycle route that heads out, along Rochdale Canal.

-This is a pretty stretch of canal, which includes a number of old barges, with many signs of the old industrial heritage.
+This is a pretty stretch of canal, which includes a number of old barges, with plentiful signs of the old industrial heritage.

 |